amrvac/amrvac/doc/dust.md

 without the influence of magnetic fields.

-It is possible to combine multiple dust species in a single simulation, although there's no direct interaction (collisions, fractionation, coagulation) between them.
+It is possible to combine multiple dust species in a single simulation, although there is no direct interaction (collisions, fractionation, coagulation) between them.

 Because single-fluid collisions are not taken into account (i.e. dusty